 The “runner’s stretch” (the one where you put your hand against the wall and your foot out behind you) does not work.
 Period.
 More specifically, the foot will evert and all you’ll accomplish is to crank the foot into an unnatural position.

 The reason these stretches need to be done with the knee straight is that the gastroc muscle (the one that is usually tight) goes up past the knee to connect to the thigh bone.
 Therefore, bending the knee relaxes that muscle and makes it impossible to stretch it at all.
-When the knee is bent, the soleus muscle is the only thing under tension and able to get any kind of stretch.
+When the knee is bent, the soleus muscle is the only thing under tension and able to get any kind of a stretch.
 Both of those muscles (the gastroc and soleus muscles) blend together to form the achilles tendon.